-* The Poetry Competition is now in the judging stage and closed to new entries.
-You are welcome to write to the prompt and read other writer's published writing.
+* The Poetry Competition is now closed.
+You are welcome to write to the prompt and read other writer's published writing.*

 “Poetry lays the foundations for a future of change," wrote Audre Lorde.
 From Allen Ginsberg inspiring a generation of nonconformity, to young women around the world reciting poetry for “International Day of the Girl,” to spoken word artists calling for change in our streets and schools, poetry has long celebrated the rhythms of language and the right to self-expression, all while sowing the seeds for revolution.